adityaoberai/RoleBasedAuthSample/README.md

 ## Steps to Setup

-- Clone the repository and enter it
+- Clone the repository and enter the directory
 - Run the command `dotnet restore`
 - Run the command `dotnet run`